Category Archives: Alan Mowbray

 The overall theme here is a tragic love story with a sad ending.

 One of the best aspects of That Hamilton Woman is witnessing the super-couple team of Leigh and Olivier act opposite one another.
-The actor’s talents are reason enough but makes a fascinating viewing experience.
+The actor’s talents are reason enough, but it makes a fascinating viewing experience.

-That Lady Hamilton begins with a jarring scene in which the title character, known as Emma, Lady Hamilton (Vivien Leigh) is thrown into debtor’s prison after stealing booze in France.
+Lady Hamilton begins with a jarring scene in which the title character, Emma Lady Hamilton (Vivien Leigh), is thrown into debtor’s prison after stealing booze in France.

 When handsome Admiral Horatio Nelson (Olivier) appears on the scene, the pair fall madly in love.
 They face tremendous hurdles, however, as the war rages on and each is unfaithful to their respective spouses.